Determinant and Pfaffian formulas for particle annihilation: Setup

 \section{Setup}

 The annihilation formula holds for random walks on~$\ZZ$, Brownian motion on~$\RR$, and birth-death chains on arbitrary state spaces.
-Following the companion paper~\cite{Sniady2026coalescence}, we work with \emph{spacetime graphs}---a combinatorial abstraction that captures two structural properties common to all these settings: planarity (paths with swapped endpoints must cross, and non-adjacent particles cannot meet without an intermediate particle involved) and weight-preserving segment swap (exchanging path segments at crossings preserves total weight).
-For discrete models, the spacetime graph is literal; for continuous processes, the combinatorial structure is identical but the proof uses measure-theoretic arguments~\cite{Sniady2026coalescence}.
+Following the companion paper~\cite{SU2026coalescence}, we work with \emph{spacetime graphs}---a combinatorial abstraction that captures two structural properties common to all these settings: \begin{enumerate}[label=(\roman*)] \item \textbf{Planarity}: paths with swapped endpoints must cross, and non-adjacent particles cannot meet without an intermediate particle involved; \item \textbf{Weight-preserving segment swap}: exchanging path segments at a shared vertex preserves the product of weights. \end{enumerate} For discrete models, the spacetime graph is literal; for continuous processes, the combinatorial structure is identical and the results are stated in \Cref{sec:continuous}, with proofs by the measure-theoretic transfer scheme of the companion paper~\cite{SU2026coalescence}.